anymeofu/Indian-Piracy-Index/README.md

 # Indian-Piracy-Index

 Here we will see Piracy which is relevant (Free of cost).
 You might be thinking there is already [Awesome Piracy](https://github.com/Igglybuff/awesome-piracy), [r/Piracy](https://www.reddit.com/r/Piracy/wiki/index), [r/Freemediahechyeah](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/index) and [Warezz](https://piracy.now.sh) , then why this, most these are very comprehensive list of sites.
 I wont be talking much of options, but this is my list of things.
-How to start their own pirate journey I will teach.
-From scratch !
+How to start your own pirate journey!
+You Can get a little help from here !

 ## Lets start !
 What is Piracy ?